-Introduction and Rondo Capriccioso, Opus 28, Saint-Saëns – Performed by Or Nakash & The Raanana Youth Symphony Orchestra
+Introduction and Rondo Capriccioso, Op.
+28, Saint-Saëns – Performed by Or Nakash & The Raanana Youth Symphony Orchestra

 About the music

-The Introduction and Rondo Capriccioso, Opus 28, is a composition for violin and orchestra written in 1863 by Camille Saint-Saëns.
+The Introduction and Rondo Capriccioso, Op.
+28, is a composition for violin and orchestra written in 1863 by Camille Saint-Saëns.

 About the composer

-Camille Saint-Saens was born in Paris in 1835 and died in Algiers, Algeria in 1921.
-He was both a composer and a musician and was highly regarded in his own lifetime.
+Camille Saint- Saëns was born in Paris in 1835 and died in Algiers, Algeria in 1921.
+As both a composer and a musician he was highly regarded in his own lifetime.
 One of his best known works is ‘Introduction and Rondo Capriccioso’ which he composed in 1863.

 Among his other works are his Symphony no 3 (with organ) Piano Concerto no 2, the opera Samson and Delilah and the Dance of Death (Dance Macabre).

 Camille Saint-Saens was 3 months old when he lost his father.
-He was brought up by his mother and his aunt.
+His mother and aunt raised him.
 Although weak and an unhealthy child that suffered from tuberculosis throughout his life, it seems that his condition did not hold him back in his quest for answers in sciences and philosophy.
 At the age of two his aunt taught him to play piano.
 At the age of 10 he already played concertos by Beethoven, Mozart and other composers, in public, playing all from memory.

 He learned music at Conservatoire de Paris and was a talented student.
 He soon became known as a composer, pianist and organist.
 Saint-Saëns was often very kind to other composers and helped them by playing and conducting their music.

 By the 1860s he was already well known.
-He taught music at the ‘École Niedermeyer’ which educated young musicians and he also founded the ‘Société Nationale de Musique’ which helped new music to be performed.
+He taught music at the ‘École Niedermeyer’ which educated young musicians and he also founded the ‘Société Nationale de Musique’ which helped to introduce new music.